Todd Boehly-led Clearlake Capital consortium complete £4.25bn Chelsea purchase from Abramovich | Goal.com

-Boehly-led Clearlake Capital consortium to complete £4.25bn Chelsea purchase from Abramovich after Premier League approval

-Chelsea's takeover by a consortium led by American billionaire Todd Boehly has been approved by the UK Government, ending Roman Abramovich's 19 years running the west London club.
+Chelsea's takeover by a consortium led by American billionaire Todd Boehly has been approved by the Premier League as Roman Abramovich's 19 years running the west London club moves closer to its end.

 The total investment will cost £4.25 billion ($5.2bn) with £2.5bn ($3.2bn) ending up being the sale price of the club and an agreement in place that £1.75bn (2.1$bn) will be invested over 10 years.

-The purchase agreement was signed a fornight ago and has been waived through by the Premier League Owners' and Directors' test, with the Government facilitating the financial transaction.
+The purchase agreement was signed a fornight ago and has been waived through by the Premier League Owners' and Directors' test, with the Government set to facilitate the financial transaction.

 Editors' Picks